-The hemophilia clinic is dedicated to the specialized care and treatment of patients with congenital bleeding disorders, including hemophilia, von Willebrand disease, and related bleeding disorders as well as individuals with clotting disorders.
+As part of the Children’s Blood & Cancer Center (CBCC) of Dell Children’s Medical Center in Austin, TX, the hemophilia clinic is dedicated to the specialized care and treatment of patients with blood disorders, including hemophilia, von Willebrand disease and related bleeding disorders, as well as individuals with clotting disorders.

 The hemophilia clinic meets weekly and provides the following diagnostic services and ongoing medical care for patients with congenital bleeding disorders:

 - Annual well-child check-up with a pediatric hematologist

 - Learning activities about hemophilia and thrombophilia and healthy lifestyles with a pediatric hematology nurse

 - Activities to promote individual self-expression and learning of coping skills with a child life specialist

 - Opportunities to meet fellow families with similar experiences

 - Social work consultation and access to other support services including school visits and community resources

 - Access to participation in national research conducted by the Center for Disease Control and the National Institutes of Health